Kvitova out after 'painful' loss

-Australian Open: Petra Kvitova, Leylah Fernandez beaten in first round
+Australian Open: Petra Kvitova and Leylah Fernandez among those beaten in first round

 Last updated on .From the section Tennis